Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 /certs/ammos-ca-bundle.crt

-Because the ANMS is deployed as a Docker Compose configuration with associated environment variables and container images, an upgrade involves updating the compose configuration and restarting affected containers.
+Because the ANMS is deployed as a series of containers managed by compose with associated environment variables and configuration, an upgrade involves rebuilding and restarting affected containers.

-An upgrade can be performed using the same procedure as Section 2.2, “Installation”, where Puppet will make any required changes for the upgrade and restart services and containers as necessary.
+An upgrade can be performed using the same procedure as Section 3.2, where Puppet will make any required changes for the upgrade and restart services and containers as necessary.
 Individual ANMS releases may identify pre-upgrade or post-upgrade steps in their specific Release Description Document (RDD).

 The following will reset all database state, including user profiles, ADM configuration, and all historical report data.
-This should only be used for test hosts or after performing a full Postgres DB backup (see Section 2.6, “Long-Term Database Backup and Restore”).
+This should only be used for test hosts or after performing a full Postgres DB backup (see Section 3.6).

 To force containers and volumes (containing long-term database files) to be cleared, a maintainer can run the following from the host.